 If the company has $1 million in outstanding long-term debt on its books, we can subtract this amount from its total liability balance.

-Considering the accounting equation (assets = liabilities + equity), the total liabilities must amount to $3 million given the $10 million in assets and the $7 million in equity.
+Considering the accounting equation (assets = liabilities + equity), the total liabilities must be $3 million, given the $10 million in assets and the $7 million in equity.